comet-licsar/licsar_proc/docs/index.rst

 would grab **wrapped** interferograms of this (fictive) frame 100D that cover period of year 2015, then it will check for availability of GACOS corrections and use them if they exist for most of epochs
 (if you used -S, GACOS corrections would be applied only if they exist for ALL epochs).
 Then it would crop them to the coordinates given by -G, and then it will **reunwrap** them (-u) with 5x multilooking
 (so the resolution if using default LiCSAR data would become approx. 500 m), with support of cascade approach (-c) that means a longer wave signal is first estimated/unwrapped (using 10x the -M factor) and used to bind the final unwrapped result - therefore especially decorrelated areas would not induce unwrapping error.. hopefully.
+The cascade approach should give comparable results to use of the
+(simpler) lowpass filter (parameter -l) that we actually recommend to be used by default.

 The data here will be prepared to folder GEOCml5GACOSclip.
 Then, the -T would use up-to-date LiCSBAS codes with their experimental functionality ON (in this case, e.g. nullification of pixels in unwrapped pairs with loop closure errors over pi is ON).